Options class (ScrollBar)

 (static) smallChange :number

-The smallChange field specifies the amount by which the scroll box position/value changes when the user clicks a scroll arrow or presses an arrow key
+The smallChange field specifies the amount by which the scroll box position/value changes when the user clicks a scroll arrow or presses an arrow key.

 Type: